SomniumNL/Contosa.DuckStore/Deployment/Production/EU-Central/ReadMe.md

-# Production Deployment Read Me
+# Production EU-Central Deployment Read Me

 All passwords are saved at location: https://contosa.net/Passwords